pnowy/git-cheat-sheet/README.md

 Say your bug fix branch is called bugfix and you want to merge it into master:
 ```
 git checkout master
-git merge --squash bugfix (you could use also defined alias git squashmerge [branch])
+git merge --squash bugfix (you could use also defined alias git mergesquash [branch])
 git commit
 ```